• Skip to content

 Data suggests that workplaces with strong cultures of happy employees do better on the bottom line.

-Companies that are identified as a best place to work often outperform the stock market overall.
+Companies identified as the best place to work often outperform the stock market overall.

 Who would’ve guessed that happy employees would correlate to profits?
 Duh!